We lead a fast-paced lifestyle where nutrition and health management can sometimes take a backseat.

 Prevention is always better than cure.
 However, if you suffer from a heart disease, you must be able to manage and control it with the right diet plan.
-While it is important that you stay clear off the trans fats and saturated fats, a balanced diet is incomplete without the right dose of MUFA (Monounsaturated Fatty Acids), PUFA (Polyunsaturated Fatty Acids) and Omega3 Fatty Acids.
+While it is important that you stay clear of trans fats and saturated fats, a balanced diet is incomplete without the right dose of MUFA (Monounsaturated Fatty Acids), PUFA (Polyunsaturated Fatty Acids) and Omega3 Fatty Acids.

 “Most of us have more of PUFA and less of MUFA in our diet.
 Make sure to have a good combination of both”

 For heart patients, all fruits and vegetables are allowed and can be consumed in moderation.
 Staying far away from junk and processed food is a must.
 For non-vegetarians, lean meats are desirable.
-To stay heart healthy, go for a Mediterranean Diet incorporating lots of fresh fruits and vegetables, whole grains, nuts, healthy oils.
+To stay heart-healthy, go for a Mediterranean Diet incorporating lots of fresh fruits and vegetables, whole grains, nuts, healthy oils.
 Taking small steps like replacing salt with Himalayan rock salt and herbs is also recommended.

 “Combining 5 balanced meals with any form of physical exercise such as brisk walking will help you keep your heart health under control.”

-Cooking food in oils like groundnut oil, sunflower oil, flaxseed oil, almond oil, rice bran oil, safflower oil, soya bean oil and mustard seed oil, which contain the required amount of MUFA, PUFA without any traces of trans fat, reduces the risk of heart diseases.
+Cooking food in oils like groundnut oil, sunflower oil, flaxseed oil, almond oil, rice bran oil, safflower oil, soya bean oil, and mustard seed oil, which contain the required amount of MUFA, PUFA without any traces of trans fat reduces the risk of heart diseases.
 Anything bought from the market must be zero trans fat as even WHO has re-enforced all FMCG companies to package goods with no trans fats.
-Omega 3 is extremely good for heart patients, which comes from fish like salmon and other oily fishes, flaxseeds, walnuts, chia seeds etc. These are basically healthy fats and beneficial for your heart health.
+Omega 3 is extremely good for heart patients, which comes from fish like salmon and other oily fishes, flaxseeds, walnuts, chia seeds, etc. These are basically healthy fats and beneficial for your heart health.

 “People with fluctuating blood pressure levels or with high BMI tend to have some form of cardiac ailment later in life.”

 Since there is a lot of adulteration in oils, heart patients must opt for cold-pressed oil.
-You could choose from peanut oil, olive oil, coconut oil and mustard oil as these are also easily available regionally.
+You could choose from peanut oil, olive oil, coconut oil, and mustard oil as these are also easily available regionally.
 Saturated and Trans-fat is a complete no-no. People who generally have blood pressure problems, tend to form heart ailments in the future.
 If your BP fluctuates, it is recommended to go for a “Stress Test” at least once a year.

 Here are 12 Super Foods Recommended for Heart Patients